Barshi: Bhagvant Temple

 Every morning at five Lord Bhagawanta is woken up with the Kakad arati adorations to the accompaniment of the sound of the cymbals.
 Several devotees, both men and women, attend these morning devotions.
 They bring the offerings of sugar, fruits, milk, curds and butter.
 The traditional honour of the Kakad of Bhagawant Mandir is with Sri Dattatreya Krishnath Patil.
 The priest is particular about continuing this convention.
 It was Sri Bhaurao Tatya Patil who took up the onus of Bhagawant Kakad way back, a tradition that has been passed down the generations.

 At the time of Kakad arati, the Lord is first adored with ghee lamps and then the priest changes the cloak and offerings of fruits and sugar are made.
 The lotus feet of the Lord are washed with warm water.
-Incense is waved, milk offered in silver vessels and then a pancharati performed.
+Incense is waved, milk offered in silver vessels and then a panch-aarati performed.
 After this Sri Ganapati and Varun are worshipped with blowing of conch.
 The priest puts a blob of butter in Lord’s mouth.
 Then He is anointed with milk, curds, ghee, sugar and honey.
 Lord Bhagawanta is given a bath with water showered out of His silver pail.
 This water is considered equal in merit to Bhagirathi and sprinkled upon the devotees assembled.
 After this follows the karpur arati and hymns and praises are sung by the devotees.
 After the Lord has bathed and put on new clothes, He is given an offering of khichadi.
 This is being taken care of by the local business community— Sri Nanasaheb Budukh and Sri Balasaheb Kokate are looking at this aspect presently.